Create a Website Account - Manage notification subscriptions, save form progress and more.

 -1098 Form showing any home mortgage interest -A list of medical/dental expenses (including doctor and hospital bills and medical insurance premiums), a list of prescription medicines, costs of assisted living services, and bills for home improvements such as ramps and railings for people with disabilities -Summary of contributions to charity -Receipts or canceled checks for all quarterly or other paid tax -Property Tax bills and proof of payment -Health Insurance -1095A Forms if you purchased insurance through the Marketplace (Exchange) -1095B Forms (if applicable) -Any exemption correspondence from the Marketplace (if applicable) -Credits -Dependent care provider information (name, employer ID, or Social Security number) -1098-T and 1098-E Forms (Tuition and Student Loan Interest)

+AARP Foundation Tax-Aide offers free tax preparation help to anyone and if you’re 50 and older, or can’t afford a tax preparation service, we were made especially for you.
+AARP understands that retirement or other life changes may mean your taxes are a little more complicated now.
+With the help of the team of IRS-certified volunteers we make it easy for you.
 AARP Foundation Tax-Aide has more than 5,000 locations in neighborhood libraries, malls, banks, community centers and senior centers.
 There’s no fee and no sales pitch for other services and AARP membership is not required.
-AARP Tax-Aide Website
+AARP Tax Prep Website